AGV (train): History and design

 The bogies are related to the type used on the TGV trains; in addition to the changes to traction motor type and installation, the bogies are constructed of a high tensile steel, for lighter weight, the bogie wheelbase is 3m as with the TGV.
 Braking is by rheostatic braking and regenerative braking, in addition to triple disc brakes on trailer bogies for low speed braking.
 An eddy current brake was not fitted.
 The train also incorporates a carbon composite as a structural element, forming a U beam which supports the carriage body end on the secondary suspension.

 In January 2008 NTV (Italy) ordered twenty-five eleven-car trains for €650 million for use on the Italian rail network.

 The prototype Pégase AGV was unveiled in February 2008, by which time Alstom had invested approximately €100 million in the development program.

-The SNCF has not adopted the AGV for commercial use, preffering to expand it's fleet of TGV duplex.
+The SNCF has not adopted the AGV for commercial use, preferring to expand its fleet of TGV duplex.